Zhiheng-Hua/Notebook-Web-App/README.md

 </tr>
 <tr>
 <td>POST</td>
-<td>Route for creating new notes, authorization header with Bearer Token is required, title is required in request body to meet model creation need response in JSON format</td>
+<td>Route for creating new notes, authorization header with Bearer Token is required, title must be provided to fit the backend model, content, createdAt and comments are also optoins to pass in for update, response is the created note in JSON format</td>
 <td>

 ```json